Kray-G/kinx/docs/spec/statement/expression/function_composition.md

 System.println(result); // => "Hello, hello!"
 ```

-If you want to use multiple arguments with pipeline, use a lambda as a spot.
+If you want to use a function with multiple arguments in function composition, use a lambda as a spot.

 ```javascript
 function double(x) { return x + x; }